AnimMouse/animmouse-website/content/post/my-asn-journey-configuring-bgp-on-vps.md

 2. Use curl to check if you are getting the right IPv6 address.\
 `curl --interface 2a0f:85c1:3b2::1:5ee:900d:c0de api.myip.com`

-Now that we have your own IPv6 prefix working on your VPS, it is time to [bring home the IPv6 using SOCKS5](../my-asn-journey-bring-home-the-ipv6-via-socks5/).
+Now that we have your own IPv6 prefix working on your VPS, it is time to bring home the IPv6 using [SOCKS5](../my-asn-journey-bring-home-the-ipv6-via-socks5/) or [WireGuard](../my-asn-journey-bring-home-the-ipv6-via-wireguard/).

 ## Shell cheat sheets